Background

 3.13

-Marketing communications must not suggest that their claims are universally accepted if a significant division of informed or scientific opinion exists.
+Marketing communications must not mislead by suggesting that their claims are universally accepted if a significant division of informed or scientific opinion exists.

 Prohibited Claims